Exam results and Clearing

 If you are applying through Clearing, you can only apply for the current year – you cannot apply for a deferred place to start next year through Clearing.

-You can find more information on deferred entry from UCAS.
+You can find more information about the deferral process on the UCAS website.

 Mental health and wellbeing support

 Getting your exam results can be a stressful time so it is important to look after your mental health and wellbeing.
-You can find support during exam results through:
+You can find support during exam results through the following organisations:

 to top